heseltime/heseltime.github.io/pages/wolfram.md

 <div id="computer-algebra">

+But what about Computer Algebra?
+(Where WL can be considered a Computer Algebra tool.)
 I really like this overview:

 </div>